peakyragnar/SolanaSniper/notes.md

 When feature is complete and tested: git checkout main      # Go back to main branch git merge feature/token-monitoring  # Add your new feature to main

+git branch - tells you which branch you are on git checkout feature/test - switches to that branch

+# Show git's internal storage
+ls .git/objects

+# Switch back to feature branch to see file
+git checkout feature/test
+ls

+# Switch to main to see file disappear
+git checkout main
+ls

+rm test.txt - deletes the file

+# Push all branches
+git push origin --all

+# Push specific branch
+git push origin feature/test